tsatria03/CookyCraze/docks/readme.txt

 Baking.

-Bakes performed: counts every time you press the bake button manually or your auto baking completes a cycle.
+Bakes performed: counts every time you press the bake button manually, or your auto baking completes a cycle.

 Economy.